coder/docs/environments/pwa.md

 ---
 title: "Progressive Web Apps"
-description: Learn how to install the editor PWAs for a browser editing experience closer to native.
+description: Learn how to install the editor PWAs for a browser editing experience closer to native IDEs.
 ---

-In addition to running Coder in a web browser, you can also run it as a progressive web application (PWA).
+In addition to running Coder in a web browser, you can also run each application as a progressive web application (PWA).
 Using Coder as a PWA offers you an experience that is akin to a native application and offers improved performance.

 ## Requirements